Genez-io/genezio-landing-page/deployment-platform/content/posts/ai_third_party_testing.md

 # AI Third-Party Testing: Why Independent Testing Matters for AI Agents

 According to Anthropic, one of the biggest challenges in AI today is the need for independent testing.
-As the Anthropic team explained in a [2024 write-up](https://www.anthropic.com/news/third-party-testing), AI agents are being deployed in high-stakes environments.
+As the Anthropic team explained in a {{< external-link link="https://www.anthropic.com/news/third-party-testing" >}}2024 write-up{{< /external-link >}}, AI agents are being deployed in high-stakes environments.
 For example, they handle customer service, process financial transactions, and even assist in medical diagnoses.
 Still, many businesses deploy them without proper testing, which opens the door to potential financial losses, legal issues, and damage to their reputation.

 As businesses continue to increase their AI investments, the need for independent testing becomes even clearer.
-A recent McKinsey report shows that [92% of companies](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/superagency-in-the-workplace-empowering-people-to-unlock-ais-full-potential-at-work) plan to invest more in generative AI over the next three years.
+A recent McKinsey report shows that {{< external-link link="https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/superagency-in-the-workplace-empowering-people-to-unlock-ais-full-potential-at-work" >}}92% of companies{{< /external-link >}} plan to invest more in generative AI over the next three years.
 Yet, at the same time, businesses are facing a huge challenge in AI adoption: limited in-house expertise.
-IBM's Global AI Adoption Index found that [33% of companies](https://www.multivu.com/players/English/9240059-ibm-2023-global-ai-adoption-index-report/) identify a lack of AI skills as a major barrier to success.
+IBM's Global AI Adoption Index found that {{< external-link link="https://www.multivu.com/players/English/9240059-ibm-2023-global-ai-adoption-index-report/" >}}33% of companies{{< /external-link >}} identify a lack of AI skills as a major barrier to success.

 This gap in AI knowledge highlights the importance of independent testing.
 AI third-party testing helps businesses make sure that their AI agents work as expected.
 Some governments may eventually require AI testing, but businesses can't afford to wait.
 So, **testing AI agents is already a necessity**.

-In this article, we\'ll explore why AI third-party testing matters for AI safety and reliability, and explain how [Genezio, a platform to test AI agents](https://genezio.com/), can make this process simple and effective for businesses of all sizes.
+In this article, we\'ll explore why AI third-party testing matters for AI safety and reliability, and explain how {{< external-link link="https://genezio.com/" >}}Genezio, a platform to test AI agents{{< /external-link >}}, can make this process simple and effective for businesses of all sizes.

 ![genezio-my-test-agents-interface](/deployment-platform/posts/genezio-my-test-agents-interface.webp)

 ## What are AI agents?

 AI agents are software programs that perform tasks humans used to do.
 Businesses use them to assist customers, process data, and automate workflows.
-Some [AI agents](https://genezio.com/deployment-platform/blog/understanding-ai-agents-101/) answer customer questions in natural-sounding language, while others generate reports or help with financial decisions.
+Some {{< external-link link="https://genezio.com/deployment-platform/blog/understanding-ai-agents-101/" >}}AI agents{{< /external-link >}} answer customer questions in natural-sounding language, while others generate reports or help with financial decisions.
 But AI agents, like LLMs, don't always get things right, which is why they need testing before they're put to work.

 ## What is AI third-party testing?